nefarius/Nefarius.Utilities.DeviceManagement/docs/nefarius.utilities.devicemanagement.pnp.pnpdevice.md

 ### **InstanceId**

 The instance ID of the device.
+Uniquely identifies devices of equal make and model on the same machine.

 ```csharp
 public string InstanceId { get; }